hamburger

 • Voluntary emissions reduction (VER): A carbon offset that is exchanged involuntary market for credits.

-• Certified emissions reduction (CER): credits created through a regulatory framework with an aim of offsetting emissions from a project.
+• Certified emissions reduction (CER): credits created through a regulatory framework with the aim of offsetting emissions from a project.

 Carbon Credits can also be traded on both public and private markets.
 The current rules of training allow the international transfer of credits as well.